gospel-desk/www.logstown.com/_posts/2020-03-14-introducing-gospel-desk.md

 layout: post
 heading: Introducing Gospel Desk
 excerpt: A basic description of the Gospels (what are they? why do they matter?), and the projects launching with Gospel Desk
-is_published: no
+is_published: yes
 suppress_subscribe: no
+working_on_a_building: eSMR7EiYbQM
 ---

 Greetings and welcome!
 My name is Chad Whitacre, and, under God, I am launching a new project called Gospel Desk.
 Gospel Desk builds faith by deeply engaging with the Gospels.
 "Study and believe," that's one motto.
-Another motto is, "working on a building" ... watch out for that one!
+Another motto is, "Working on a building" ... watch out for that one!

 In this inaugural post it seems appropriate to begin with a basic description of the Gospels and their meaning.
 I'm afraid that this will feel somewhat dry